DuraMAT/pvpro/README.md

 ## Application
 PV-Pro has two major applications:
 - **Degradation analaysis**: Calculate the degradation rate of the SDM and IV parameters.
 See example: [Degradation_analysis.ipynb](examples/Degradation_analysis.ipynb)
-- **Irradiance-to-power converstion**: Use the estimated SDM parameters to map the forecasted irradiance to power.
+- **Irradiance-to-power conversion**: Use the estimated SDM parameters to map the forecasted irradiance to power.
 See example: [Degradation_analysis.ipynb](examples/Power_prediction.ipynb)

 ## Package overview